AIA Disaster Assistance Program Updates

 - Safety Assessment Program (SAP)-trained?
 Deploy to assist in building assessments in affected states (note: you must be licensed in the state you are volunteering in)

-- Contact your chapter: If you live in an affected state, reach out to your local chapter or state disaster coordinator for opportunities to support efforts.
+- Contact your chapter: If you live in California, reach out to your local chapter or state disaster coordinator for opportunities to support efforts.

 Be proactive: Prepare before disasters happen